Battle of Rhode Island: French retreat to Boston

-Admiral d'Estaing was pressured by his captains to immediately sail for Boston to make repairs, but he instead sailed for Newport to inform the Americans that he would not be able to assist them.
-He informed Sullivan upon his arrival on August 20; Sullivan argued that the British could be compelled to surrender in just one or two days if the French remained to help, but d'Estaing refused. d'Estaing wrote that it was "difficult to persuade oneself that about six thousand men well entrenched and with a fort before which they had dug trenches could be taken either in twenty-four hours or in two days."
-Any thought of the French fleet remaining at Newport was also opposed by d'Estaing's captains, with whom he had a difficult relationship due to his arrival in the navy at a high rank after service in the French army.
+Estaing was pressured by his captains to immediately sail for Boston to make repairs, but he instead sailed for Newport to inform the Americans that he would not be able to assist them.
+He informed Sullivan upon his arrival on August 20; Sullivan argued that the British could be compelled to surrender in just one or two days if the French remained to help, but Estaing refused.
+Estaing wrote that it was "difficult to persuade oneself that about six thousand men well entrenched and with a fort before which they had dug trenches could be taken either in twenty-four hours or in two days."
+Any thought of the French fleet remaining at Newport was also opposed by Estaing's captains, with whom he had a difficult relationship due to his arrival in the navy at a high rank after service in the French army.
 The fleet sailed for Boston on August 22.

 The French decision brought on a wave of anger in the American rank and file, as well as among its commanders.
 General Greene wrote a complaint which John Laurens termed "sensible and spirited", but General Sullivan was less diplomatic.
-He wrote a missive containing much inflammatory language, in which he called d'Estaing's decision "derogatory to the honor of France", and he included further complaints in orders of the day that were later suppressed when tempers had cooled.
+He wrote a missive containing much inflammatory language, in which he called Estaing's decision "derogatory to the honor of France", and he included further complaints in orders of the day that were later suppressed when tempers had cooled.
 American soldiers called the French decision a "desertion" and noted that the French forces "left us in a most Rascally manner".

 The French departure prompted a mass exodus of the American militia, significantly shrinking the American force, many of whom had only enlisted for a 20-day stint.
 On August 24, Sullivan was alerted by General Washington that Clinton in New York was assembling a relief force.
 That evening, his council made the decision to withdraw to positions on the northern part of the island.
-Sullivan continued to seek French assistance, dispatching Lafayette to Boston to negotiate further with d'Estaing, but this proved fruitless in the end.
-D'Estaing and Lafayette met fierce criticism in Boston, Lafayette remarking that "I am more upon a warlike footing in the American lines than when I came near the British lines at Newport."
+Sullivan continued to seek French assistance, dispatching Lafayette to Boston to negotiate further with Estaing, but this proved fruitless in the end.
+Estaing and Lafayette met fierce criticism in Boston, Lafayette remarking that "I am more upon a warlike footing in the American lines than when I came near the British lines at Newport."

 In the meantime, the British in New York had not been idle.
-Howe was reinforced by the arrival of ships from Byron's storm-tossed squadron, and he sailed out to catch d'Estaing before he reached Boston.
-General Clinton organized a force of 4,000 men under Major General Charles Grey and sailed with it on August 26, destined for Newport.
+Howe was reinforced by the arrival of ships from Byron's storm-tossed squadron, and he sailed out to catch Estaing before he reached Boston.
+Clinton organized a force of 4,000 men under Major General Charles Grey and sailed with it on August 26, destined for Newport.